/ Walled Lake Work Accident Lawyer

 Our firm helps workers through the retraining program, ensuring they get the guidance needed to re-enter the workforce successfully.

-If you’ve been involved in a workplace accident, having the right legal support is crucial to defend your claim and get the benefits you’re owed.
-At Boyadzhyan Law Firm, we specialize in handling job-related injury claims in Walled Lake, Michigan, providing individualized guidance based on your specific circumstances.
+If you’ve been involved in a workplace accident, getting a skilled attorney is crucial to safeguard your interests and get the benefits you’re owed.
+At Boyadzhyan Law Firm, we specialize in handling job-related injury claims in Walled Lake, Michigan, providing custom case plans suited to your needs.

 Our services include: